UWARG/TrackingAntenna/TrackingAntennaV3/README.md

 all the different modules used is listed below.
 Each module will preferably be implemented with a `ModuleName.hpp` and a `ModuleName.cpp` file.

+Note that it was discussed before that the tracking antenna should have a menu that would interact with the user.
+Before that is scoped out and implemented however it's better to build the base for the tracking antenna, before adding user interactivity to it.

 ### Network Module
 *Responsible for*:
 - Connecting to the router through the ethernet shield